-What is covered?
-What is the limit? it?
+2 What is covered?
+What is the limit?
 What will I pay?
-What is covered: what is the innit: In-network Out-of-network Office and clinic visits No limit \$5 copay, deductible waived Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient and residential facility care No limit Deductible, then 20% coinsurance Not covered Inpatient professional care No limit Deductible, then 20% coinsurance Not covered Outpatient facility care No limit Deductible, then 20% coinsurance Not covered
+In-network Out-of-network Office and clinic visits No limit \$10 copay, deductible waived Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered Inpatient and residential facility care No limit Deductible, then 30% coinsurance Not covered Inpatient professional care No limit Deductible, then 30% coinsurance Not covered Outpatient facility care No limit Deductible, then 30% coinsurance Not covered

-What services are covered?
-Inpatient care.
-Outpatient care (including virtual care).
-Residential facility care.
-Individual or group therapy.
-Family therapy, including couples therapy.
-Laboratory and testing services.
-Take home drugs you get in a facility.
-Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders.
-Services provided in your home, when medically appropriate.
-Applied behavioral analysis (ABA) therapy (see Additional Information).
-Whose services are covered?
-A state licensed or approved facility, program, or agency that provides mental health services within the scope of their state licensure.
+• Inpatient care.
+What services are • Outpatient care (including virtual care). covered? · Residential facility care. • Individual or group therapy. • Family therapy, including couples therapy. • Laboratory and testing services. • Take home drugs you get in a facility. • Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders. • Services provided in your home, when medically appropriate. • Applied behavioral analysis (ABA) therapy (See Additional Information). • A state licensed or approved facility, program, or agency that provides Whose services are mental health services within the scope of their state licensure. covered?
 A state licensed or certified clinicians that provides mental health services within the scope of their state licensure or certification.

-- Any other provider listed under "provider" in the Definitions section who is licensed or certified in the state where care is provided, and who is providing care within the scope of their license. - Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care. - See Additional Information for who can provide ABA services.
+- Any other provider listed under "provider" in Definitions who is licensed or certified in the state where care is provided, and who is providing care within the scope of their license. - Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care. - See Additional Information for who can provide ABA services.

 - Evaluations that are not for the purpose of identifying or planning treatment of covered mental health disorders, including evaluations for custody, competency, forensic, vocational, and educational or academic placement. - Recreational, camp and activity-based programs.
-These programs are not medically necessary and include: - Gym, swim and other sports programs, camps and training. - Creative art, play and sensory movement and dance therapy. - Recreational programs and camps. - Hiking, tall ship and other adventure programs and camps. - Boot camp programs and outward bound programs. - Equine programs and other animal-assisted programs and camps. - · Exercise and maintenance-level programs. - Diagnosis and treatment of sexual dysfunction, regardless of origin or cause, surgical, medical or psychological treatment, including drugs, medications or penile or other implants.
+These programs are not medically necessary and include: - Gym, swim and other sports programs, camps and training. - Creative art, play and sensory movement and dance therapy. - Recreational programs and camps. - Hiking, tall ship and other adventure programs and camps. - Boot camp programs and outward bound programs. - Equine programs and other animal-assisted programs and camps. - Exercise and maintenance-level programs. - Diagnosis and treatment of sexual dysfunction, regardless of origin or cause, surgical, medical or psychological treatment, including drugs, medications or penile or other implants.

-- See Psychological and Neuropsychological Testing for additional benefit information. - See Substance Use Disorder. - See Prescription Drugs. - See Exclusions & Limitations for other services that are not covered, such as recreational, camp, and activity programs and sexual dysfunctions. - This plan will comply with federal mental health parity requirements.
+- See Psychological and Neuropsychological Testing for additional benefit information. - See Substance Use Disorder. - See Prescription Drugs. - See Exclusions and Limitations for other services that are not covered, such as recreational, camp, and activity programs and sexual dvsfunctions. - This plan will comply with federal mental health parity requirements.